Two Keynotes,

 • Reignite donors and supporters with story-driven message that inspires giving.

-• Re-energize members, volunteers, and communities who have grown exhausted by business-as-usual.
+• Re-energize members, volunteers, and communities who have grown exhausted by being asked to do more with less.

 Crayons Before Constitutions: